Beertje135/Home-Assistant/README.md

 Sequence Script --> Points to one or more Service scripts Service Scripts --> Contain the actual action

-The negative thing is that sometimes you need to follow the road 'Automation'-->'Sequence Script'-->'Service Script' to find the action you need.
 The positive thing is that when you change a Service Script all Automations and Sequence Scripts are updated at once.
 Another reason might be the possiblity to add some different conditions to different actions in the sequence.
 When a condition is not TRUE the sequence will stop, but you might want to cancel only one of the actions.
+The downside is that sometimes you need to follow the road 'Automation'-->'Sequence Script'-->'Service Script' to find the action you need to change.

 ### Example:
 ### Automation